Building

 Realm system

-Consciously select your state.
+Consciously select your state of being.
 Each realm shapes how the phone behaves.

 What carried forward

-Intentionality prompt → STOP button (thesis) Realm concept → mode-awareness (Mut) Open source ethos → still present
+Intentionality prompt → STOP button Realm concept → mode-awareness in Mut Open source ethos → still present

 2024